7.2 Linking parent and transformation product features

 # a similar distinction between fGroups/fGroupsScr as discussed above can of course also be done

-are screening results, the screening results for parents and TPs can also be combined.
+componTP <- generateComponents(fGroups = fGroupsScr, ...)If a parent screening was already performed in advance, for instance when the input parents to generateTPs are screening results, the screening results for parents and TPs can also be combined.
 The second example demonstrates this.

 7.2.1.2 Annotation similarity calculation

-If additional annotation data for parents and TPs is given to the componentization algorithm, it will be used to calculate various similarity properties.
+If additional annotation data for parents and TPs is given to the componentization algorithm, it will be used to calculate various similarity metrics.
 Often, the chemical structure for a transformation product is similar to that of its parent.
 Hence, there is a good chance that a parent and its TPs also share similar MS/MS data.

 Firstly, if MS peak lists are provided, then the spectrum similarity is calculated between each parent and its potential TP candidates.
 This is performed with all the three different alignment shifts (see the spectrum similarity section for more details).